2023 Most Popular General Biology Bachelor's Degree Schools in New Mexico

 Check out the biology bachelor's degree programs at these schools if you want to attend one of the most popular in New Mexico.

-Our analysis found University of New Mexico - Main Campus to be the most popular school for general biology students who want to pursue a bachelor’s degree in New Mexico.
-UNM is a fairly large public school located in the large city of Albuquerque.
+Our 2023 rankings named University of New Mexico - Main Campus the most popular school in New Mexico for general biology students working on their bachelor’s degree.
+UNM is a very large public school located in the city of Albuquerque.

 Of the 247 students majoring in biology at UNM, 32% are male and 68% are female.